 Several hundred attended the ceremony, a Pleasanton tradition held each Memorial Day and sponsored by the American Legion Post 237 and Veterans of Foreign Wars Post 6298, which have their headquarters in the Veterans Memorial Building on Main Street.

-The colorful ceremony included presentations by Mayor Jerry Thorne, and remarks by Major General David Baldwin, the commanding general of the California National Guard.
+The colorful ceremony included presentations by Mayor Jerry Thorne, and remarks by Maj.
+Gen. David Baldwin, commanding general of the California National Guard.
 Also participating were the U.S. Air Force R.O.T.C. unit from UC Berkeley, local Boy Scouts and the color guards of both the American Legion and VFW posts.

 A special Memorial Day poem was read by Diane Groome, the regent of the Jose Maria Amador chapter of the Daughters of the American Revolution, with the Gettysburg Address recited by Ann Collins, another Pleasanton Memorial Day ceremony tradition.